Drone & Helicopter Day is the 4th Saturday of each month, December through March.

 Spectators are allowed for viewing purposes, but must remain outside the fenced pilot pit area.

-Course Timing Systems (US Drone Nationals)
+Course Timing Systems (as used in US Drone Nationals)

 The CG RC Flyers will use a stopwatch for timed races or first past the finish line for pursuit races.